RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Are Vitamins for Frontal Fibrosing Alopecia Effective?

-There’s also no evidence that following a specific diet will prevent this type of hair loss or speed up regrowth of your hair.
+There’s also no evidence that following a specific diet will prevent this type of hair loss or speed up hair regrowth.

-However, many vitamins do offer benefits for your general hair health, which means that taking a vitamin supplement or eating a vitamin-rich diet may help to strengthen any hairs that aren’t affected by frontal fibrosing alopecia or other forms of hair loss.
+Still, many vitamins do offer general hair health benefits.
+So taking a vitamin supplement or eating a nutrient-rich diet could help strengthen any hair unaffected by frontal fibrosing alopecia.

 Hair loss treatments, delivered